 WHERE: Caesars Superdome, New Orleans, Louisiana

-The 2022 Allstate Sugar Bowl will be played between the winners of the Big 12 and Southeastern Conference (SEC).
-It’s one of the oldest college football bowl games and has been held every year since 1935.
+The Sugar Bowl is one of the oldest college football bowl games and has been held every year since 1935.

-The college football National Championship game takes place on January 10 next year, with the winners of the Cotton Bowl game and Orange Bowl fighting it out for top honors.
+The college football National Championship game takes place on January 8, 2024, with the winners of the Rose Bowl and Sugar Bowl fighting it out for top honors.

 Looking for the best tips for betting on NCAAF bowl games for this year’s finale?
 Here are a few tips to follow to get ahead of the pack.